Iceland ain’t cheap.

 We’re also not alone, if you check out their Facebook page, you’ll see tons of other fans love their vans.

-How Much Does the Cheapest Campervan in Iceland Cost?
+How Much Does Renting a Campervan in Iceland Cost?

 It still isn’t cheap!
 But it’s the best you’ll find.
 Here are there rates.
 We literally chose the cheapest campervan in Iceland, so campervan A and we went in September so we got the low season rate.